 A long COVID crisis

 Our primary focus is to make sure our local health workers are as protected and as prepared as they can possibly be for what lies ahead of them.
 Each country is seeing growing numbers of cases and our partner are on the frontline of helping to prevent the spread of the virus.

-With your help, we can equip them for this front-line battle that shows few signs of easing.
+With your help, we can continue to equip them for this front-line battle that shows few signs of easing.
 They urgently need Personal Protection Equipment, sanitation supplies and the means to quickly assess patients.

 One bucket and soap - £4.50

 As is often the case in times of emergency it is the poorest and most vulnerable who are hit hardest.
 As economies slow and lockdown restrictions continue to take hold hunger is a growing issue for vulnerable families.
 Our partners are continuing to serve the wider health needs of their communities and that includes sharing emergency food parcels.